jeannemas/better-json-serializer/README.md

 // Import the main class
 import BetterJSONSerializer from 'better-json-serializer';

-// Import the plugin for 'Date' import { PluginSet } from 'better-json-serializer/plugins';
+// Import the plugin for 'Set' import { PluginSet } from 'better-json-serializer/plugins';

 // Create a serializer instance